 Cotton Thread Means Compostable

 I know, I know.
 I just told you all about how dirty of a crop cotton is.
 But, if you want to make these pads as eco-friendly as possible, using cotton thread means that when you’re ready to discard them for good, you can compost them.
 AND you can compost your thread scraps.
-Here’s a great pack of cotton thread to get you started.
+Here’s a fantastic shop selling organic cotton thread to get you started.

 - About 2 washcloths worth of terrycloth